 On a practical basis – what I should be aware of?

-- Non-direct trip expenses: Valid expenses such as future trip planning and tours, maps, museum purchases, inoculations, photo development, additional faculty in training, future trip promotions, etc. should be charged to either Office of Study Away or the Department.
-The Faculty member should resolve this in advance with the Office of Study Away and her Department Head.
+- Non-direct Trip Expenses: Valid expenses such as future trip planning and tours, maps, museum purchases, inoculations, photo development, additional faculty in training, future trip promotions, etc. should be charged to either Office of Study Away or the department.
+The faculty member should resolve this in advance with the Office of Study Away and their department head.

 What policies and resources are available?